jontsai/jontsai.github.com/index.md

 ---
 layout: page
 title: Home
-description: "Home page of Jonathan Tsai"
+description: "Home page of Jonathan Tsai, also known as jontsai or jontsai8601"
-tagline: echo "hello world!"
+tagline: echo "hello internet!"
 ---
 {% include JB/setup %}

-I should put something here.

-Here's a cool video.

-<iframe width="420" height="315" src="http://www.youtube.com/embed/fNF4siu5vAo" frameborder="0"> </iframe>
+You've arrived at the website of Jonathan Tsai.

+If you're here, you're probably trying to learn more [about](about.html) me, or read some of my [blog entries](blog).

+This site has keyboard shortcuts (press `?`) and a web console (press `` ` ``).
+They're pretty gimmicky features, but I programmed them just for fun.

+Thanks for stopping by!

+{% comment %}
 <h2>Blog Posts</h2>

 <ul class="posts">